 “Experts” throw figures like “there were 500 different witnesses” to the dead Jesus returning to life, according to “ancient texts.”
 Unlike Homer’s “The Iliad,” (a spurious comparison), there are thousands of those texts, all hearsay dating from some time after the events described.
-And while the movie has Strobel blurt out “Just because I write something and bury it in dirt doesn’t make it true,” and pays lip service to whether they’re “reliable” eyewitness accounts (all women) or not, that’s a weaselly way of avoiding the real questions.
+And while the movie has Strobel blurt out “Just because I write something and bury it in dirt doesn’t make it true,” and pays lip service to whether they’re “reliable” eyewitness accounts (all women) or not, that’s a weaselly way of avoiding the hard questions.

 The movie Strobel explores assorted skeptic hypotheses, the favorite ones cited by Christian apologists.
 The “Swoon Theory” (Jesus wasn’t dead, he fainted and woke up) takes a whipping, courtesy of a doctor/scientist (Tom Nowicki of “The Blind Side”).
 “Mass psychosis” among these witnesses is dismissed by a famous psychologist (Oscar winner Faye Dunaway).

-And Dr. Waters doesn’t leave it there (or explain, for instance, the “mass psychosis” of thousands who testify that they’ve been abducted and probed by aliens, for example).
+And Dr. Waters doesn’t leave it there (or consider, for instance, the “mass psychosis” of thousands who testify that they’ve been abducted and probed by aliens, for example).
 Do you have Daddy issues, she wants to know?
 Because all the great skeptics (as defined by the movie’s Christian apologists) did!
 Attack the fellow asking the hard questions, why don’t you?
+C

 Well, sure, Strobel says.
 He’s semi-estranged from his dad (Robert Forster).
 And the “arrogant” reporter, given to drinking and flying off the handle about sharing his wife with Jesus, is about to wreck his marriage over this as well.
 That’s another trope of such films, the “angry” committed atheist.